jdtsmith/indent-bars/README.md

 See some [examples](examples.md) with relevant settings.

 The main customization variables are categorized below.
-See the documentation of each variable for more details.
+See the documentation of each variable for more details on the valid values.

 ## Bar colors